sonofthort/lambda/README.md

 	return result
 }

-// a short circuiting operation needs to hand roll a loop,
-// or needs another looping helper we didn't write here
-// and one with its own added overhead var any = function(array, pred) {
+var any = function(array, pred) {
 	var length = array.length
 	for (var i = 0; i < length; ++i) {